carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 [Prokka](https://github.com/tseemann/prokka)
 is a command-line software tool created in Perl to annotate bacterial, archaeal and viral genomes and reproduce standards-compliant output files.
-It expects a preassembled genomic DNA sequences in FASTA format as the input file, which is the only mandatory parameter to the software.
+It requires a preassembled genomic DNA sequences in FASTA format as input file, which is the only mandatory parameter to the software.
 For annotation, Prokka relies on external features and databases to identify the genomic features within the contigs.